-- If an antigen test is positive, collected a confirmatory RT-PCR test within 48 hours of the antigen test (preferably within 24 hours), especially in counties with low or moderate community activity.
-If a confirmatory test is performed, a resident or HCP should be kept in transmission-based precautions or excluded from work until RT-PCR results return. - If the confirmatory test is positive, residents should be placed in Transmission-Based Precautions or HCP should be excluded from work.
-Follow the guidance in PA-HAN-517 and PA-HAN-516, respectively for these situations and initiate an outbreak response including facility-wide testing of all residents and HCP per PA-HAN-509. - o If the confirmatory test is negative, discuss results with the local public health department to determine how to interpret the discordant results and next steps.
-The incidence of SARS-CoV-2 infection in the local community, in conjunction with clinical history and review of specimen collection and handling practices can help determine the likelihood of a false positive antigen test.
-The time between antigen test and RT-PCR test should also be considered.
-If RT-PCR is performed >48 hours after an antigen test, it is possible that the viral dynamics have changed during the time between antigen and RT-PCR and testing.
-Therefore, the antigen test may indicate a true infection even if the RT-PCR is negative. - If an antigen test is presumptive negative, allow HCP to continue to work.
-Continue to monitor for symptoms, and serial testing should continue per DOH and CMS recommendations. - Note: Asymptomatic residents and HCP who have recovered from SARS-CoV-2 infection in the past 3 months and are asymptomatic should not be tested for SARS-CoV-2.
+- If an antigen test is positive, collect a confirmatory RT-PCR test within 48 hours of the antigen test (preferably within 24 hours).
+A resident or HCP should be kept in transmissionbased precautions or excluded from work until RT-PCR results return.
+However, outbreak response, including facility-wide testing, can be delayed until confirmatory test results are completed. - o If the confirmatory test is positive, residents should continue Transmission-Based Precautions or HCP should be excluded from work.
+Follow the guidance in PA-HAN-517 and PA-HAN-516, respectively for these situations and initiate an outbreak response including facility-wide testing of all residents and HCP per PA-HAN-530. - If the confirmatory test is negative, the antigen test should be considered a false positive and the HCP should return to work. - If an antigen test is negative, allow HCP to continue to work.
+Continue to monitor for symptoms, and serial testing should continue per DOH and CMS recommendations. - Note: Asymptomatic residents and HCP who have recovered from SARS-CoV-2 infection in the past 3 months should not be tested for SARS-CoV-2.